 - Insulation Material.

 All of them if work properly can give the best results.
-It is also not necessary that a system contains all of them at a time.
+It is also not necessary that a central AC unit contains all of them at a time.
 Some of the components are replacements to each other according to the need environments.

 The air cooler is a unit which takes warm air as input and provides cool air as output.
 Nowadays there are several different technologies available to perform this job, like (condenser/compressor/Two-stage evaporative cooler).
 Condenser/compressor are the same things in working but Two-stage evaporative cooling is a new technology and is in its development phase to achieve the efficiency in any type of environment. it is working very effectively in some environments and its research work is moving fast, in the middle-east a few companies are very keen on improving the efficiency of this product most considerable among them is “Windmason“.